JPEGMafia

-Barrington DeVaughn Hendricks (born October 22, 1989), known professionally as JPEGMafia (stylized in all caps with no spaces), is an American rapper, singer, and record producer.
-Born in Flatbush, Brooklyn, he signed with Deathbomb Arc to release his debut studio album, Black Ben Carson (2016) and his second album Veteran (2018), which received widespread critical acclaim.
-His third album, All My Heroes Are Cornballs (2019) was released through EQT Recordings and entered the Billboard 200, and had signed to Republic for the release of his fourth album LP!
+Barrington DeVaughn Hendricks (born October 22, 1989), known professionally as JPEGMafia, or Devon Hendryx (stylized in all caps), is an American rapper, singer, and record producer.
+Born in Flatbush, Brooklyn, he released his debut studio album, Black Ben Carson (2016) independently as well as his second album Veteran (2018), which received widespread critical acclaim.
+His third album, All My Heroes Are Cornballs (2019) entered the Billboard 200, and had signed to Republic for the release of his fourth album LP!
 (2021); both were met with continued critical acclaim.
-In 2023, he released his collaborative studio album Scaring the Hoes (2023) with fellow alternative rapper Danny Brown through AWAL.
+In 2023, he released his collaborative studio album Scaring the Hoes (2023) through AWAL.
 In 2024, he released his fifth studio album I Lay Down My Life for You (2024).
+On May 21, 2026, he released his sixth studio album Experimental Rap.

-Early life and education
+Early life

-Hendricks was born in Flatbush, Brooklyn, to Jamaican parents.
-He spent the majority of his childhood in Brooklyn before moving to Alabama at age 13, where he experienced a significant amount of racism that would later influence his music.
-In April 2021, Hendricks revealed through social media that he had "a sexually, verbally, and physically abusive childhood".
+Barrington DeVaughn Hendricks was born October 22, 1989, in the Flatbush neighborhood of Brooklyn to Jamaican parents.
+He spent the majority of his childhood in East Flatbush.
+He moved to Alabama at the age of 13, where he experienced a significant amount of racism that would later influence his music.

-Hendricks moved to Louisiana and enlisted in the United States Air Force at age 18.
-He served a tour of duty in Iraq and also spent time in Kuwait, Germany, Japan, and North Africa, before being honorably discharged after speaking up against his superiors' reported abuse.
-Hendricks says he earned a master's degree in journalism during his time in the military.
+Hendricks attended high school in Louisiana, where he enlisted himself in the United States Air Force at age 18.
+He served a tour of duty in the midst of the Iraq War and also spent time in Kuwait, Germany, Japan, and North Africa.
+After speaking up against his superiors' reported abuse, Hendricks was honorably discharged.

 Career

 2009–2014: Early work and career beginnings

-In early 2009, at the age of 19, Hendricks developed an interest in music production as he began producing after learning how to sample.
+At the age of 15, Hendricks developed an interest in music production as he began producing after learning how to sample.
 Describing his production, Hendricks said "When I was first making beats, no one liked the beats.
-To this day I give people beats and they're just confused.", noting that "I started rapping because no one liked my beats."
-Noting that he started producing before he started rapping, Hendricks said "I'm a producer first kind of, and then a rapper second but I take both of them seriously."
-During his military stay in Japan, he was producing and writing music under the name of Devon Hendryx, with mixtapes being released under the name, including Dreamcast Summer Songs (August 2009), Generation Y (January 2011), and The Ghost~Pop Tape (October 2013).
+I used to give people beats and they're just confused.", noting that "I started rapping because no one liked my beats at the time."
+Noting that he started producing before he started rapping, Hendricks said "I'm a producer first, rapper second but I take both of them seriously."

+While living between in Okinawa Prefecture and Tokyo, he was producing and writing music under the moniker Devon Hendryx.
+Mixtapes being released under the name, including Dreamcast Summer Songs, Generation Y, JoeChillWorld, The Rockwood Escape Plan and The Ghost~Pop Tape.